The 2019 staff application is now available. Please read the following information before clicking on the link at the bottom of the page.

 Culver operates three separate camps that collectively extend over seven summer weeks.
 Junior Woodcraft in early June runs before the Woodcraft Camp and Upper Schools, our two six-week flagship programs that run concurrently.
 Please note that there is a mandatory one-week orientation before Woodcraft Camp and Upper School that runs June 15-20, 2019.
-In other words, working at either Woodcraft Camp or Upper Schools will require a seven-week contract starting on Saturday, June 15 and ending on Saturday, July 28.
-Keep in mind that some jobs require more than the 1 week of staff orientation training – specifically, sailing staff and most live-in counselors will have a start date prior to June 15th.
+In other words, working at either Woodcraft Camp or Upper Schools will require a seven-week contract starting on Saturday, June 15th.
+Keep in mind that some jobs require more than the 1 week of staff orientation training – specifically, sailing staff, lifeguards requiring certification and some additional staff.

 JUNIOR WOODCRAFT CAMP -- Ages 7-9, June 12 - 15, 2019